 However, there are still some unresolved legal issues or questions regarding the impact of the Supreme Court decision on same-sex couples who legally marry or are weighing the pros and cons of marriage versus unmarried cohabitation.
-These unresolved issues include retroactive tax refunds, division of property, and adoptions which will likely be settled by litigation in the years to come.
+These unresolved issues include division of property and adoptions which will likely be settled by litigation in the years to come.

-"Grandparent"/Relative Visitation
+"GRANDPARENT"/RELATIVE VISITATION